-- The conduct was in one of three covered areas: Employment / Housing / Public Accommodation
+- The different treatment occurred in one of three covered areas: Employment / Housing / Public Accommodation

-- The complainant filed the complain within one year of the date of the alleged discriminatory action.
+- The individual who was treated differently acts within one (1) year of the date of the last alleged discriminatory action.

-- The complainant was treated differently because of his or her protected status, and not for other legitimate non-discriminatory reasons.
+- The individual was treated differently because of their protected status, and not for other legitimate non-discriminatory reasons.

 Please note that this is only a general statement of the legal standard for establishing discrimination.
-For example, additional and different legal standards apply to complaints of sexual harassment and of 'failure to reasonably accommodate a disability'.
-It is important to realize that not all unfavorable or unfair treatment is discrimination under the city of Lincoln ordinance.
-However, a complainant may have other legal remedies, which can be pursued whether or not a complaint is filed with the Commission.
+For example, additional and different legal standards apply to complaints of sexual harassment and failure to reasonably accommodate a disability.
+It is important to realize that not all unfavorable or unfair treatment is discrimination under the City of Lincoln ordinance.
+However, a individual who was treated unfairly may have other legal remedies, which can be pursued whether or not a complaint is filed with the LCHR.

 How do I file a complaint with the Lincoln Commission on Human Rights?

-LCHR is a city agency, that means we are only able to investigate complaints that take place within the city limits.
-Feel free to call and discuss your case with one of our investigators, if it does not fall under our jurisdiction we can refer you to the appropriate agency.
+LCHR is a City agency, and as such we can only investigate complaints that take place within Lincoln City limits.
+Feel free to call and discuss your case with one of our investigators; if it does not fall under our jurisdiction we can refer you to the appropriate agency.

-LCHR is a neutral investigative agency, we do not favor either party in a discrimination charge.
-We are independent fact-finders who provide case information to the Commissioners so that they may make a ruling.
+LCHR must remain a neutral and we cannot favor either party in a discrimination case filed with our agency.
+We are independent investigators who provide factual case information to the Human Rights Commissioners in order for them to make a ruling in each case.